fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git commit --amend
 ```

-Move current branch tip backward to a given commit, reset the staging area to match, but leave the working directory alone
+Move current branch tip backward to a given commit, reset the staging area to match, but leave the working directory alone:

 ``` bash
 git reset 591672e